GSreevadhani/Perfume-Shop-Inventory/README.md

 Login authentication,
 Manage products (add, update, remove, display, search), Sort products by price or name,
-Manage a shopping cart by linking to the products database and User Features:
+Manage a shopping cart by linking to the products database.

+User Features:

 Browse products,